theta-data/theta-data-api/docs/theta-rpc.md

 ## GetBlockByHeight

-This Field returns the finalized block given the height.
+This field returns the finalized block given the height.
-If none of the blocks at the given height are finalized (either directly or indirectly), then returns an empty result.
+If none of the blocks at the given height are finalized (either directly or indirectly), an empty result will be returned.

 **Query Parameters**

-- height: the block height(If no height parameter provided,returns the latest finalized block)
+- height: the block height (if no height parameter is provided, the latest finalized block will be returned)

 **Fields**

-Similar to the returns of the GetBlock field
+The result of this field is similar to that of the `GetBlock` field.

 ## GetEenpByHeight

-this field return the information of the elite edge node
+This field returns the information of the elite edge node.

 **Query Parameters**

-- height: the block height,optional,if empty,will
-  use the latest finalized block height.
+- height: the block height, optional.
+By default, the height of the latest finalized block will be returned.

 **Fields**